Loading...

 Increase Fiber Intake

-Add a side of non-starchy vegetables like broccoli, spinach, or kale to your meal.
-The fiber will help slow down the absorption of carbohydrates.
+Include a side of non-starchy vegetables like broccoli, spinach, or kale to increase fiber, which can help moderate blood sugar spikes.

 Stay Hydrated